nsnarender5511/go-opentelemety-implemetation/docs/features/product_service/Product_Service_Features_Overview.md

 ## 2. Feature Breakdown

-Detailed descriptions of the API endpoints implementing these features can be found in [Product Service API Endpoints](./Product%20Service%20API%20Endpoints.md).
+Detailed descriptions of the API endpoints implementing these features can be found in ./Product_Service_API_Endpoints.md.

 *   **Get All Products:** Retrieves all products currently loaded from `data.json`.
 *   **Get Product by ID:** Retrieves a specific product matching the provided ID from the in-memory map.
 *   **Create Product:** Validates input (name required, price/stock >= 0), generates a unique product ID (using `uuid`), adds the new product to the in-memory map, and triggers a write back to `data.json` (requires locking).
-*   **Update Product Stock:** [Feature: Update Product Stock](./Feature%20Update%20Product%20Stock.md) - Modifies the stock count for an existing product, triggering a write back (requires locking).
+*   **Update Product Stock:** ./Feature_Update_Product_Stock.md - Modifies the stock count for an existing product, triggering a write back (requires locking).
 *   **Health/Status Check:** Simple endpoints (`/health`, `/status`) returning `200 OK` to indicate the service is running.

 ---